Best Health Savings Accounts (HSA) for 2020

 Whether you opt for one or both types of investment accounts, Further charges an additional $18 annual fee for investing.

 Despite the somewhat confusing tiers and account options, Further makes the list because their rates on the cash accounts are super competitive in today’s economic climate.
 If you’re opting for investing, however, the fees and balance limitations push me to recommend other providers.

 Their HSA Checking account requires no minimum initial deposit and has no monthly fees.
 The account comes with a debit card and unlimited check-writing.
 It currently pays 0.20% APY on account balances up to $1,000, with progressively higher rates moving up to 0.45% for balances of $100,000 or more.

 Based in Massachusetts, DCU is available to consumers across the United States.

 7. HealthSavings Administrators

-There are no fees for the cash account, but the investment account charges fees.
-However, while they are referenced on the website, they’re not specifically disclosed.
+A huge downside to HealthSavings, however, is the lack of transparency in fees.
+While there are no annual fees for the cash account, the investment account does charge fees.
+They are referenced on the website, but not specifically disclosed.

 8. Affinity Federal Credit Union